 Like all cycads, the coontie has ancient origins.
-But this Florida plant is the only cycad native to North America.
+But this Florida plant is the only cycad native to the United States.
 It's also the preferred food source for larvae of the rare Atala butterfly.

-(Note: There is some disagreement to the correct botanical name; while many University of Florida publications use Zamia floridana, others, including The Atlas of Florida Vascular Plants, uses Zamia pumila.)
+(Note: There is some disagreement to the correct botanical name; while many older University of Florida publications use Zamia floridana, others, including The Atlas of Florida Vascular Plants, use Zamia integrifolia.)